Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Methodology

-\textbf{Optimizer Generation Procedure.} The optimizer generation procedure in outer loop iteration $t$ follows the standardized steps below: 1) \emph{Individual Selection:} The current meta-optimizer $\mathcal{I}^*_{t-1}$ uses its LLM-generated strategy to select promising candidate optimizers from the optimizer population $\mathcal{P}$.
+\textbf{Optimizer Generation Procedure.} The heuristic-optimizer generation procedure in the outer loop iteration $t$ follows the standardized steps below: 1) \emph{Individual Selection:} The current meta-optimizer $\mathcal{I}^*_{t-1}$ uses its LLM-generated strategy to select promising candidate heuristic-optimizers from the optimizer population $\mathcal{P}$.
 This step aims to balance the exploitation of high-utility individuals with the exploration of diverse candidates.
-2) \emph{Idea Generation:} The iterative improvement of algorithms generated by LLMs critically depends on algorithmic reasoning articulated in natural language, as evidenced by \cite{wang2024planning}.
-Consequently, the meta-optimizer is encouraged to prompt LLMs to propose exploratory or refinement ideas based on the optimizers selected in the first step.
-3) \emph{Implementation Generation:} Guided by the generated ideas and task-specific prompts, the LLM refines or generates new code implementations of selected optimizers through (self-)invocation of $\mathcal{I}^*_{t-1}$, producing a set of candidate optimizers $\{\mathcal{I}_t^1,\dots,\mathcal{I}_t^M\}$.
-Each candidate is evaluated using the optimizer utility function $\mathbf{U}(\cdot)$, and the best-performing optimizer is selected as the new meta-optimizer $\mathcal{I}^*_{t}$ for the next iteration.
-Note that our optimizer structure enables flexible exploration of novel optimization strategies.
-While the specific behavior of a generated optimizer may vary depending on prior optimizers, prompts, and LLM versions, their procedures generally adhere to the above three steps.
-Appendix~\ref{improver_example} presents examples of LLM-generated optimizers, some of which resemble traditional metaheuristics, while others exhibit hybrid or unconventional strategies.
+2) \emph{Idea Generation:} The iterative improvement of algorithms generated by LLMs critically depends on algorithmic reasoning articulated in natural language, as evidenced by \citep{wang2024planning}.
+Consequently, the meta-optimizer is encouraged to prompt LLMs to propose exploratory or refinement ideas based on the heuristic-optimizers selected in the first step.
+3) \emph{Implementation Generation:} Guided by the generated ideas and task-specific prompts, the LLM refines or generates new code implementations of selected optimizers through (self-)invocation of $\mathcal{I}^*_{t-1}$, producing a set of candidate heuristic-optimizers $\{\mathcal{I}_t^1,\dots,\mathcal{I}_t^M\}$.
+Each candidate is evaluated using the optimizer utility function $\mathbf{U}(\cdot)$, and the best-performing heuristic-optimizer is selected as the new meta-optimizer $\mathcal{I}^*_{t}$ for the next iteration.
+Note that our optimizer structure enables flexible exploration of various optimization strategies.
+While the specific behavior of a generated heuristic-optimizer may vary depending on prior heuristic-optimizers, prompts, and LLM versions, their procedures generally adhere to the above three steps.
+Appendix~\ref{improver_example} presents examples of LLM-generated meta-optimizers, some of which resemble traditional metaheuristics, while others exhibit hybrid or unconventional strategies.